icecube/OMSim/documentation/extra_doc/0_common.md

 registerSensitiveDetector(lDetectorLV, lSensitiveDetector);
 ```

 In this case, `OMSimSensitiveDetector::ProcessHits` will store all absorbed photons.
 The number of photons absorbed will depend on the absorption length of the material connected to the logical volume.
+If you want it to be 100% efficient, use the material `RiAbs_Absorber`.

 If there's a need to make a volume sensitive to particles other than photons, add a new entry to the `DetectorType` enum (in `OMSimSensitiveDetector.hh`) and incorporate a new method that handles this scenario in `OMSimSensitiveDetector::ProcessHits`.
 You might also track these particles in `OMSimTrackingAction` or `OMSimSteppingAction`, but using a class derived from `G4VSensitiveDetector` aligns with the philosophy of Geant4.